Predictia/AQUA/docs/sphinx/source/getting_started.rst

 Basic Concepts
 --------------

-AQUA is designed to simplify the process of running diagnostics on high-resolution climate models.
+AQUA is designed to simplify the diagnostics process on high-resolution climate models.
-This is done by creating a series of tools that simplifies the data access and basic data operations, so that the users - which can be diagnostics developers or climate researchers interesed in accessing model data, - can focus only on the scientific analysis.
+This is done by creating a series of tools that simplifies data access and basic data operations so that the users - diagnostics developers or climate researchers interested in accessing model data - can focus only on scientific analysis.
-For this reason, whatever object accessed by AQUA is delivered as an `xarray <https://docs.xarray.dev/en/stable/>`_  object.
+For this reason, whatever object accessed by AQUA is delivered as a `xarray <https://docs.xarray.dev/en/stable/>`_ object.
 The package is built around a few core concepts:

-- Data reading and preprocessing: Data are exposed through `intake <https://intake.readthedocs.io/en/stable/>`_  catalogs, and represented as `xarray <https://docs.xarray.dev/en/stable/>`_  objects.
-This allows to easily read and preprocess data from a variety of sources, including local files, remote servers, and cloud storage, from both climate models and observational datasets.
+- Data reading and preprocessing: Data are exposed through `intake <https://intake.readthedocs.io/en/stable/>`_ catalogs and represented as `xarray <https://docs.xarray.dev/en/stable/>`_ objects.
+This allows us to easily read and preprocess data from various sources, including local files, remote servers, and cloud storage, from climate models and observational datasets.
-- Data fixing: AQUA provides capabilities to change metadata (e.g. variable names) and data themselves (e.g. convert to different units) so that models data reach the users with a common data format.
+- Data fixing: AQUA provides capabilities to change metadata (e.g., variable names) and data themselves (e.g., convert to different units) so that model data reach the users with a common data format.
 - Regridding and interpolation: AQUA offers robust regridding and interpolation functionalities to align datasets with different grids and spatial resolutions.
 - Averaging and aggregation: AQUA provides tools to perform temporal and spatial averaging and aggregation of climate data.
 - Parallel processing: AQUA supports parallel processing through `dask <https://examples.dask.org/xarray.html>`_ to speed up the execution of diagnostics.
 - Diagnostics: most importantly, AQUA includes a set of built-in diagnostic tools, and it allows users to create custom diagnostics as well.

 Example Use Case
 ----------------

-To demonstrate a simple use case, we will walk you through an example of using AQUA to interpolate atmospheric temperature data to 1°x1° grid and calculate time series of mean global temperature on original grid.
+To demonstrate a simple use case, we will walk you through an example of using AQUA to interpolate atmospherically temperature data to 1°x1° grid and calculate the mean global temperature time series on the original grid.

 .. code-block:: python